Manual Handling Instructor Training QQI Award 6N0233

 "The aim of the OHSS Manual Handling Instructors training programme is to make you the best Manual Handling Instructor you can be!"
 Our means of assuring this is:

-- To keep class sizes restricted to six people per programme thereby ensuring that each learner's particular needs are met with care and commitment
+- To keep class sizes restricted to eight people per programme thereby ensuring that each learner's particular needs are met with care and commitment

 - To employ tutors who are qualified to very high standards (holding BSc,M. Med Sc (Occ Health), BSc M.Ed and BSc H Dip degrees between them) to create a truly effective learning environment